La gota fría: Background and composition

 Before Clásicos de la Provincia, Vives was not considered a famous Colombian singer on the international stage.
 He began his career as a soap opera star in such telenovelas.
 Then tried his hand in a dual career as both television star and romantic balladeer.
 While he gained domestic attention through his first few albums in the late 1980s, his synthpop style did little to differentiate himself from other musical artists of the era.
 It took a few years for Vives to find inspiration out of the limelight in Bogotá and back to his roots in Santa Marta.

 In 1991, when Carlos was approached to play the part of Rafael Escalona in the biographical film Escalona (1991), it would not only be a star-turning role for the rising actor, but the beginning of Carlos's musical breakthrough.
 Playing the famous musician, Carlos used his own musical talents to reinterpret Escalona's music, embedded in the traditional Colombian style of music known as Vallenato.
 With vallenato being the musical style of Colombia's northern coast, the location of Carlos's Santa Marta birthplace, Vives found success embracing his hometown roots.
 While vallenato was a musical style that had slowly lost popularity with Colombia's younger generation, Escalona would inspire Carlos to fuse the vallenato with modern rock, a sound that would break Carlos not only in his own Colombian homeland, but the entire Latin American music market.

 With Carlos's backing band, La Provincia, Carlos took a cue from his successful interpretations of Rafael Escalona, and decided to delve deeper into the famous artists of Colombia's vallenato past.
 The result would be Carlos's first true breakthrough hit Clásicos de la Provincia, in 1993 (1994 internationally).
-As the title implies, the album consists of Colombia's vallenato standards, not only popular during its time, but in a new rock style, nearly turning the songs into new compositions.
+As the title implies, the album consists of Colombia's vallenato classics, not only popular during its time, but in a new rock style, nearly turning the songs into new compositions.
 For example, the album opener "La gota fria", when compared to the original by Emiliano Zuleta, sounds like two distinct songs, if one were to ignore song lyrics.